Last updated:

 Personal data held in AWARD®

-Commerce Decisions does not hold or process and sensitive personal data other than names and email addresses, which are required to login to the system.
+Commerce Decisions does not hold or process any sensitive personal data other than names and email addresses, which are required to login to the system.
 AWARD® also contains audit trails which define the actions of its users.

 The data that our clients input and store in AWARD® may contain personal information.
 In this case, the client is the data controller and owns the data in AWARD®.
 The client is responsible for its retention/deletion as appropriate.